Balaka insularis: A comprehensive Growing Guide for Enthusiasts & Collectors.

 Humidity Requirements and Modification Techniques

-- Minimum acceptable humidity: 50%
+- Min: 50%

-- Grouping with other plants
+- Group with plants

 Soil and Nutrition